NAVINKUMAR24901075/JKFLIPFLOP-USING-IF-ELSE/README.md

 # RESULT:

-Thus the given JK flipflop is implemented using verilog and validating their functionality using their functional tables.
+Thus the JK flipflop is implemented using verilog and validated using their functional tables.